hobbyquaker/hue2mqtt.js/README.md

 I suggest to use [pm2](http://pm2.keymetrics.io/) to manage the hm2mqtt process (start on system boot, manage log files, ...)

+#### MQTT URL

+You can add Username/Password for the connection to the MQTT broker to the MQTT URL param like e.g.
+`mqtt://user:pass@broker`.
+For a secure connection via TLS use `mqtts://` as URL scheme.

 ## Topics and Payloads